Fear of Math: Causes, Symptoms & Classroom Strategies

 • Normalize Mistakes: Show that errors are a valuable part of the learning process and an opportunity for growth.

-• Peer Mentoring: Pair students with peers for mutual support, allowing them to teach and learn from each other.
+• Promote Peer Mentoring: Pair students with peers for mutual support, allowing them to teach and learn from each other.

 Incorporate Mindfulness and Stress-Reduction Techniques